howerj/libforth/readme.md

 Find a word in the dictionary pushing a pointer to that word onto the variable stack.

-* 'print'       ( char-address -- )

-This prints a NUL terminate string at *charptr*. *charptr* is a character aligned pointer not a machine-word aligned pointer.

 * 'depth'       ( -- depth )